GoogleChrome/web.dev/src/site/content/en/blog/yahoo-japan-news-bfcache/index.md

   {% Img src="image/jL3OLOhcWUQDnR4XjewLBx4e3PC3/WlJn1GZnDrSLpEPPHWAn.png", alt="Two filmstrips of a backward navigation from an article to the article listing page.
 The top is a filmstrip of the process being handled with bfcache which takes 0.3 seconds, whereas the bottom is of the same process being handled without bfcache, which takes 3.3 seconds.", width="800", height="343" %}
 </figure>

-Now with bfcache, the friction in the user journey is gone—the users can seamlessly go back to the article list page and pick another article to read instantly.
+Now with bfcache, the friction in the user journey is gone—users can instantly navigate back to the article list page and pick another article to read without having to wait for the article list page to load.

 The same thing happens when users browse from one article directly to another and back: